Man sought in series of sexual assaults in L.A.’s Palms area

-Police are on the lookout for a man they say sexually assaulted at least four woman in L.A.’s Palms neighborhood this week.
+Police are on the lookout for a man they say sexually assaulted at least four women in L.A.’s Palms neighborhood this week.

 Three of the assaults took place Tuesday and one took place Monday, according to Los Angeles Police Department Capt.
 Steve Embrich.